 Frequently Asked Questions

 Well, Australia is home to 10 deserts.
 The list includes the Gibson Desert, Great Victoria Desert, Simpson Desert, Great Sandy Desert, Little Sandy Desert, Strzelecki Desert, Tirari Desert, Sturt Stony Desert, Pedirka Desert, and the Tanami Desert.

-Since 20% of the land in Australia is a desert area, it makes many people think that Australia is a desert.
+Since 20% of the land in Australia is desert, many people think that Australia is a desert.
 However, the fact is that only 3% of Australians live in the desert.

 Is Central Australia suitable for living?

 The answer is no – well, sort of – but, no not really.
 Not unless you have the training anyway.
 For most people, Central Australia is not suitable for living for various reasons:

 – It is a desert region.

 – This section is miles away from the ocean.

 – The nearest permanent river is around 800 miles away.